Xiomara De Oliver

-Xiomara De Oliver (born 1967) is a Canadian-born Black artist.
+Xiomara De Oliver (born 1967) is a Canadian-born black artist.
 She is known for her paintings, which explore the concerns of Black women.
 She is based in Marina del Rey, California.

-Biography
+Early life and education

 Xiomara De Oliver was born in 1967 in Grand Forks, British Columbia in Canada.
 She attended California State University, Sacramento, and graduated in 1988 with a degree in criminal law.
 In 1997, De Oliver graduated with a degree in studio art and environmental art from New York University (NYU).
 In 2006 De Oliver was the recipient of a Joan Mitchell Foundation grant.

+Career

-De Oliver's artwork explores the physical and political condition of Black and African American women.
+De Oliver's artwork explores the physical and political condition of black and African American women.
 She often paints in an abstract expressionist-style.
 Her work is included in public museum collections including Museum of Modern Art, and the Studio Museum in Harlem.